Chart Color Schemes

 Household Composition

-Windradyne features high concentrations of group households, with a fairly typical median household size
+Windradyne features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 69.4% of all households, including 27.6% couples with children, 26.5% couples without children, and 13.4% single parent families.
+Family households account for 69.4% of all households, including 27.6% couples with children, 26.5% couples without children, and 13.4% single parent families.
 Non-family households constitute the remaining 30.6%, with lone person households at 27.1% and group households comprising 3.9%.
-The median household size is 2.5 people, matching the average for the Rest of NSW.
+The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households